-All students and candidates returning to campus will be required to complete a re-induction module addressing social distancing and hygiene requirements and visit a health screening point, which are being set up at campus entry points.
+All students and candidates returning to campus will be required to complete the 'COVID-safe Return to Campus' module addressing social distancing and hygiene requirements and visit a health screening point, which are being set up at campus entry points.

-From June 29 some of our libraries have reopened.
-Bookings are no longer required, however to adhere to health guidelines, everyone will be required to visit a health screening point and complete the MyLO Induction module before entering the library.
+From July 20 all of our campus libraries have reopened.
+To adhere to health guidelines, everyone will be required to visit a health screening point and complete the MyLO Induction module before entering the library.

 Physically distancing measures of 1.5 meters apart will continue and if you are feeling unwell please stay at home.

 The Library has reopened a number of group study rooms for booking.
 Click here to find more info and book.